 Bit Name Description 0 Trigger Ready Indicates when the reader is ready to accept a new Trigger .
 The reader sets this bit when TriggerEnable has been set and the reader is ready to accept a new trigger.
 1 Trigger Ack Indicates when the reader recognizes that Trigger has been set.
 This bit will remain set until the Trigger bit has been cleared.
 2 Acquiring Set to indicate that the reader is in the process of acquiring an image.
 Note: For CF26, this bit is "Reserved".
 3 Missed Acq Indicates that the reader missed a requested acquisition trigger.
 The bit is cleared when the next acquisition is issued.
-4-7 Reserved Future use 8 Decoding Set to indicate that the reader is in the process of decoding an image.
+4-7 Reserved Future use 8 Decoding Deprecated.
+The value of the Decoding bit is always the same as the Acquiring bit.